metosin/signaali/README.md

 ## Execution ordering amongst the effects

-We can ensure an execution between effects if they need to be re-run within the same call of `sr/re-run-stale-effectful-nodes` via `(sr/run-after second-effect first-effect)`.
+We can ensure an execution order between effects if they need to be re-run within the same call of `sr/re-run-stale-effectful-nodes` via `(sr/run-after second-effect first-effect)`.

 ```clojure